 What’s the meaning of earned media?

 - Reviews.
 We’ve explained how important reputation management is for law firms.
 Any customer review on your GMB, Facebook, Yelp, or any other platform is a form of earned media.
-Remember, how you handle the reviews we generate is equally important; it tells a lot about how you treat and serve your clients, even in the unfortunate event of a negative review.
+Remember, how you handle the reviews you generate is equally important; it tells a lot about how you treat and serve your clients, even in the unfortunate event of a negative review.

-Who’s doing it right, and what can your Law Firm learn?
+Who’s doing it right, and what can your law firm learn?

-- It might be harder to achieve and measure, but it can prove to be a very profitable strategy for your Law Firm in the long run.
+- It might be harder to achieve and measure, but it can prove to be a very profitable strategy for your law firm in the long run.